casoon/casoon-tailwind-effects/README.md

 - **Tailwind v4 Ready**: Built specifically for Tailwind CSS v4 with `@theme` support
 - **Modular**: Import only what you need or use the meta package
 - **Performance**: Lightweight and optimized CSS utilities
-- **Modern**: Glassmorphism, gradients, scroll animations, and more
+- **Modern**: Glassmorphism, gradients, scroll animations, layout utilities, and navigation components
+- **Production Ready**: Comprehensive utility classes for real-world applications

 ## 📦 Packages